πŸ“©Sending Transactions on Solana

 • Build and send the optimized transaction

 This method is designed to be the easiest way to build, send, and land a transaction on Solana.
-Note that by using the Helius recommended fee, transactions sent by Helius users on one of our paid shared plans will be routed through our staked connections, guaranteeing near 100% transaction delivery.
+Note that by using the Helius recommended fee, transactions sent by Helius users on one of our standard paid plans will be routed through our staked connections, guaranteeing nearly 100% transaction delivery.

 Node.js SDK